Topic: Roles, Subgroups & Labels

 Every account added to your site will have this designation: authenticated user - this allows them basic login access as an account holder.
 When adding an account you can then assign any of the following roles:

-- log in and view "public" information such as the public dashboard, and public events, can manage their own profile.
+• Community - can log in and view "public" information such as the public dashboard, and public events, can manage their own profile (blue sections only).
+Can view the "public" dashboard.
+Will receive login notifications, and other site notifications.
+Can receive mailing list emails.

-Applicant - view and manage their own information, can login and view most content, but this role is for aspiring members. can assign them specific music, separate from main membership.
+• Applicant - can view and manage their own information (blue sections only), can login and view most content, but this role is for aspiring members.
+Can be assigned specific music set lists, separate from main membership.
+Can view the public dashboard.
+Will receive login notifications, and other site notifications.
+Can receive mailing list emails.

-Member - view and manage their own information, can see most content areas, and assigned content items (documents, bulletins, music) (blue menu items).
+• Member - view and manage their own information (blue sections only), can see most content areas, and assigned content items (documents, bulletins, music).
+Can view the Member dashboard.
+Can view the Will receive login notifications, and other site notifications.
+Can receive mailing list emails.

 Access to various areas of the site generally increases as you move down this list, with Admins having full control of all settings and options for the site.